 View the map in a separate window | View YouTube play list

 The map below contains about 50 access sites along the river, with very helpful information about put-in and take-out points, miles between access locations, parking information, and more.

-View the other river trails as well!
+View the other river trails as well:

-Explore the various ways to support the Kalamazoo River Watershed Council today!
+And explore the various ways to support the Kalamazoo River Watershed Council today!